 1) Getting photographs wasn't my number one goal.
 Seeing the bird was!
 I probably only had my camera with me 50 to 75% of the time when I was out birding.
 There were several species where I missed opportunities simply because I didn't have a camera with me.
 For instance, I rarely had a camera with me, ready to be used, when I was doing work surveys this summer, or when we were sea-watching at Netitishi.
 The Yellow-crowned Night-heron was certainly photograph-able if I had my camera with me.

 |A Netitishi rarity that was photograph-able!
 (Western Kingbird)|

 2) Birds are hard to photograph, and the codes don't "line up".
 A Virginia Rail is a code 1 species, but that doesn't mean it is easy to photograph.
 I rarely saw one this year, let alone photographed this secretive species!
 The same goes with owls, nightjars, Connecticut Warbler, bitterns, etc. If I had made up a coding system for how easy/difficult a species was to photograph in a given year, a Virginia Rail would probably be a code 3, for example.
-Whip-poor-will, a code-2 bird, would probably be a code-4 photograph-able bird.
+Boreal Owl, a code-3 bird, would probably be a code-4 photograph-able bird.

 |Easy to hear, tough to photograph (Eastern Screech-owl)|

 Nope!
 Only identifiable.
 However, for something like a Willow Flycatcher (generally not identifiable unless you hear it call/sing) the photo counts as long as I heard it vocalize and was able to confirm its identification.
 Just by looking at the photo though, you would not be able to tell whether it was a Willow or an Alder Flycatcher.
 While I did have a number of great photographic opportunities, most species' photos are kind of crappy.